centreon/centreon-engine/enginerpc/examples/README-grpc.md

 ## Installation of gRPC ##

 Verify that you have installed theses packages on your system else install them.
-On Centos 7 you can execute these command below :
+On Centos 7 you can execute this command below :

 $> yum install python3-devel, gcc-c++, gcc, epel-release, wget

-Now you have to install gRPC, so you can do (on Centos 7) :
+Now you have to install gRPC, so you can do these commands below (on Centos 7) :

 $> pip3 install grpcio-tools=1.33.2